 There are two types of echolocation calls.
-Type 1 starts at 33.4-49 kHz, lasts maximum of 5 ms, and drops to 24-37 kHz.
-Type 2 strats at 37-47 kHz, lasts up to 10 ms, and drops to 24-37 kHz.
+Type 1 starts at 33.4 – 49 kHz, lasts maximum of 5 ms, and drops to 24 – 37 kHz.
+Type 2 starts at 37 – 47 kHz, lasts up to 10 ms, and drops to 24 – 37 kHz.
 Type 1 is much louder than type 2.
 The two call types are probably alternately emitted, either by a shift of the larynx or the soft palate, downward through the mouth for type 1 and upwards through the nostrils for type 2.
 At emergence, type 2 is exclusively emitted with the mouth closed.

 Wide range of forests, but also in gardens near forests.
 In Bulgaria they live mostly in mountainous and semi-mountainous areas.
 This bat is a sedentary species, with summer and winter roosts lying close together, usually less than 40 km distance.
 The hunting grounds are near the nursery colonies.
 Young bats and old males hunt closer to their roost unlike adult females.

-In the summer the females form small colonies of 10-20 animals in the crevices of the trees.
+In the summer the females form small colonies of 10 – 20 animals in the crevices of the trees.
 The males live singly.
 Tree roosts are frequently changed.
 This bat species winters singly or in large colonies.
 Mating takes place in the late summer in mating roosts.
 Mating groups can be formed of one male with up to four females.
-In May-June, 1-2 young bats are born and suckled for up to six weeks.
+In May-June, 1 – 2 young bats are born and suckle for up to six weeks.

 The flight is agile, fast and close to vegetation.
 Rapid dives close to branches are observed in animals hunting above the tree canopy.
 The bats emerge early in the dusk.
 The food consists of small moths such as pyralids and tiger moths, plus a small proportion of Diptera, small beetles and other flying insects.

-Intensive forest management, leaving little, old and dead wood, pesticide use in forests and increasing habitat fragmentation are causes of threat.
+Intensive forest management, leaving scarce amounts of old and dead wood, pesticide use in forests, and increasing habitat fragmentation are causes of threat.